-Valuable depreciation-related breaks may be available to real estate investors.
-One such break is the Sec.
-179 expensing election.
-It allows you to deduct (rather than depreciate over a number of years) qualified improvement property.
+Valuable depreciation-related breaks may be available to real estate investors:

+Section 179 expensing election.
+It

+allows you to deduct (rather than depreciate over a number of years) qualified improvement property.
 The TCJA also allows Sec.
 179 expensing for certain depreciable tangible personal property used predominantly to furnish lodging and for the following improvements to nonresidential real property: roofs, HVAC equipment, fire protection and alarm systems, and security systems.

-For qualifying property placed in service in 2021, the expensing limit is \$1.05 million.
-The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$2.62 million.
+For qualifying property placed in service in 2022, the expensing limit is \$1.08 million.
+The break begins to phase out dollar-for-dollar when asset acquisitions for the year exceed \$2.7 million.
 (These amounts are adjusted annually for inflation.)